bytecodealliance/component-docs/component-model/src/language-support/rust.md

 package = "component:example"
 ```

-`cargo-component` will generate bindings for the world specified in a package's `Cargo.toml`.
+`cargo component` will generate bindings for the world specified in a package's `Cargo.toml`.
 In particular, it will create a `Guest` trait that a component should implement.
 Since our `example` world has no interfaces, the trait lives directly under the bindings module.
 Implement the `Guest` trait in `add/src/lib.rs` such that it satisfied the `example` world, adding an `add` function.
 It should look similar to the following:

 ```rs
 mod bindings;